patrick-hacks/libft-pain/README.md

 build/Testing/LastTest.log
 shows you the detailed output of the last test

+## HELP it does not show any tests

+1. No main inside the libft directory
+2. Open libft-pain folder in Vscode or the extension has trouble finding the tests

 ## Leaks on ft_split

 A lot of people have a hard time figuring out why/where ft_split is leaking, so here the solution: